Killing of Dylan Lyons

-Dylan Lyons (March 1998 – February 22, 2023) was an American television news reporter for Spectrum News 13 in Orlando, Florida.
-He was fatally shot while reporting from the scene of a homicide in the Pine Hills neighborhood.
+Dylan Colby Lyons (March 11, 1998 – February 22, 2023) was an American television news reporter for Spectrum News 13 in Orlando, Florida who was fatally shot while reporting from the scene of a homicide in a Pine Hills neighborhood.

 Early life and career

+Lyons was born March 11, 1998, in Meadowbrook, Pennsylvania.
 A graduate of the University of Central Florida with degrees in journalism and political science, Lyons reported and anchored for the UCF Knightly News.
 He reported and anchored for WCJB, an ABC affiliate in Gainesville.